nicotsx/ironmount/README.md

 ### Features

 - ✅&nbsp; Support for multiple protocols: NFS, SMB, WebDAV, Directory
+- 💾&nbsp; Automated backups with encryption, compression and retention policies backed by Restic
+- 🔍&nbsp; Keep an eye on your mounts with health checks and automatic remounting on error
+- 📊&nbsp; Monitor your mounts usage with detailed statistics and graphs
 - 📡&nbsp; Mount your remote storage as local folders
 - 🐳&nbsp; Docker integration: mount your remote storage directly into your containers via a docker volume syntax
-- 🔍&nbsp; Keep an eye on your mounts with health checks and automatic remounting on error
-- 📊&nbsp; Monitor your mounts usage with detailed statistics and graphs

-### Coming soon

-- Automated backups with encryption and retention policies
-- Integration with cloud storage providers (e.g. AWS S3, Google Drive, Dropbox)

 ## Installation